 The optimizer has several problems with fair sharing.
 SAP’s fair share components for the deployment optimizer do not work.
 Secondly, attempting to emulate a fair share by setting the non-delivery penalty costs the same at the locations where the fair share is desired did not work.
 It seems this is because the SNP optimizer does not have any tie-breaking logic for when costs are identical, and how it selects which location to use are not apparent to me.

 I am curious if anyone has any comments on this.
 The behavior I see in the deployment optimizer is concerning as I can’t see it matching business requirements.
 I recall hearing from an IBM consultant several years ago how wonderfully nuanced and capable the optimizer was once it is “tuned.”
 I do not see this.
 However, for years my viewpoint has been obscured by the fact that the optimizers I have been working with have been misconfigured.
 I describe the problem with cost setting in this article.

 However, even the simplest location to location movement within one echelon seems to be a problem.
-It is simply not desirable to send all stock to one location when multiple locations have a demand.
-It is also not useful to source all stock from one location until the stock is depleted, before shifting to a secondary location.
-Anyone who has worked in supply chain for some amount of time should know this, which is why I am a bit perplexed why there is not more conversation on this topic.
+It is simply not desirable to send all stock to one site when multiple locations have a demand.
+It is also not useful to source all stock from one place until the stock is depleted, before shifting to a secondary location.
+Anyone who has worked in the supply chain for some amount of time should know this, which is why I am a bit perplexed about why there is not more conversation on this topic.

 The Issue with Cost Flow Control

 Costs control the flow of product throughout the supply network when the cost optimizer is used.
 Some consultants will bring up the Fair Share selection on the SNP cost optimizer profile.
 However, that does not appear to work.
 This is described in this article.